HKUST-3DV/DIM-SLAM/README.md

 # Commom Q&A

-1. Q: Where is the video demo?
+1. Q: Where can I find the video demo for your framework?

-    A: You could find the video demo on the openreview.
-You could find the most detail of our framework on the paper and the openreview.
+    A: The video demo can be found on the OpenReview website.
+For more detailed information about our framework, please refer to our paper and the OpenReview page.

-2. Q: Why the poses of first two frames are GT pose?
+2. Q: Why are the poses of the first two frames in the ground truth pose?

-    A: To fix the scale on world coordinate, otherwise the size of the grid is meaningless.
-If we do not do so, the estimated pose will up to a scale.
+    A: The ground truth poses are used to fix the scale in the world coordinate system.
+Without doing so, the size of the grid would be meaningless.
+If we did not use the ground truth poses, the estimated pose would only be up to a scale.

-3. Q: Does the SfM part works on LLFF?
+3. Q: Does the SfM part of your framework work with the LLFF dataset?

-    A: Yes.
-As shown in Fig 1, the orange/purple line are the loss of BARF/ours on LLFF:Horns, ours method converage much faster than BARF.
-Our method also has comparable result with recent SOTA methods till Mar.
-2023.
+    A: Yes, our framework works with the LLFF dataset.
+As shown in Figure 1 of our paper, the orange and purple lines represent the BARF and our method's loss on the LLFF:Horns dataset.
+Our method converges much faster than BARF and achieves comparable results with the recent state-of-the-art methods as of March 2023.

 ![Fig1: LLFF:Horns, Ours compares with BARF](./figs/20230330193005.png)